Landing the Job as an Introvert: Your Complete Guide to Interview Success

 Thoughtfulness: Your reflective nature leads to well-considered solutions, making you a valuable contributor to team discussions.

-5. Use your body language
+5. Focus on body language

 Practice deep breathing to calm your nerves and reduce anxiety before the interview.